 Messenger Codes are a great way to advertise your Messenger bot, and an easy way for people to start a new conversation with you.
 Plus they look pretty cool, too!

-Every Facebook Page comes with a Messenger Code that can be downloaded.
-The Messenger Code API allows you to do this programmatically.
+Every Facebook Page comes with a Messenger Code that can be generated programmatically via the Messenger Code API.
 In addition, the API lets you generate parametric Messenger codes that contain a custom

 ref property that is sent to your webhook in a webhook event when the Code is scanned.
 This is useful for many purposes, such as tying new conversations to ad campaigns and events.